volution/z-run/documentation/readme.md

 and then calls the delegated interpreter.

-Thus `z-run` fulfills the following basic goals:
+Thus, `z-run` fulfills the following basic goals:
 * allows one to easily author small scriptlets, independent of the interpreter, all in one file (or a small set of files);